We left Tel Aviv on a Sunday and took the train north to Haifa, a city also located on the Mediterranean Sea.

 But the evening was hardly quiet for us.
 Gilbert met another couple from Slovakia.
 There are now 5 of us in the hotel courtyard (2 couples and the hotel owner’s son who works there) and the Slovakians bring out their homemade Slivovitz.
 This is a plum brandy that is downed in one gulp – goes down easy with a slight burn – and a tradition with Slavic cultures.
 After 3 rounds, we had learned how to home brew the concoction and had also received a ‘Reader’s Digest’ history lesson of what life was like under Communist rule.
 Very fascinating and interesting stories.
 I only wish we had time to learn more.

 Some interesting facts.
 We learned that Baha’I members will climb up the entire 1400 stairs as part of their pilgrimage, which should be completed once in their life time.
-There are 100 gardeners working fulltime to maintain these gardens in their impeccable beauty, 50 being volunteers from the Baha’I congregation.
-And finally, the gardens were designed by a Canadian architect.
-As you can imagine, it was a digital cameras ‘nightmare’ as we took way too many pictures and have the unpleasant chore of sifting through them.

 Once our day of garden sightseeing was completed, we walked the entire length of Mt Carmel from the gardens westward, eventually taking a cable car back down to sea level.
 Then a long walk back to the vicinity of the hotel for dinner.
 Our legs being spent, we did enjoy a quiet evening – Gilbert chatting with the hotel owner about life in Israel.
 Unfortunately we forgot it was Independence Day and missed the fireworks later that evening.